MIKTA

 Furthermore, the diversity within the partnership allows the members to share their knowledge and perspectives resulting from varied experiences.[5]

-Nature of MIKTA Partnership
+Nature of partnership

-Consultative Platform
+Consultative platform

 A key aspect that distinguishes MIKTA from other multilateral groups is that it is an informal consultative platform, rather than a formal organisation.
 It provides a space for dialogue and innovative diplomacy to address current global issues.
 Information sharing and increased mutual understanding are central features of MIKTA.[6]